 Where the design community meets.

-San Francisco, CA Principal Designer, Amplitude Inc. Joined almost 5 years ago
+San Francisco, CA Principal Designer, Amplitude Inc. Joined over 6 years ago

 Thanks Alex!
 Super helpful.